lorenzwinkler1/qest-paper-benchmark/README.md

 Later, a network connection (not necessarily academic) is required when running the tool (due to licensing reasons).

 - Create an account on gurobi.com with your academic E-Mail Adress
+  - Make sure to select ACADEMIC for your account type
-- Via https://portal.gurobi.com/iam/licenses/request request a WLS academic license.
+- Via https://portal.gurobi.com/iam/licenses/request request a **WLS academic license**.
 - On https://license.gurobi.com/manager/licenses/ you should see your license.
-You can click on Download (and Download again in the popup), to obtain a license file.
+You can click on Download, then enter an application name.
+Then click and Download again in the popup, to obtain a license file.
 - You get a license file containing the following three lines:
 ```
 WLSACCESSID=<access-id>
 WLSSECRET=<secret>
 LICENSEID=<license-id>
 ```
-- copy this license file into a folder `./license/` on the host machine
+- copy this license file into a folder `./gurobi_license/` on the host machine
 - this ensures, that the license file is passed to the container, due to the mount.

 #### Checking, if the license works